graphql/graphql-spec/spec/Section 6 -- Execution.md

   being executed.
 Conceptually, an initial value represents the "universe" of data available via a GraphQL Service.
 It is common for a GraphQL Service to always use the same initial value for every request.

-The request may also contain an `extensions` entry.
-This entry, if set, must have a map as its value.
-This entry is reserved for implementors to extend the protocol however they see fit, and hence there are no additional restrictions on its contents.
+- {extensions} (optional): A map reserved for implementers to extend the protocol however they see fit.

+Note: Since {extensions} is reserved for implementers, the only requirement is that, if present, it is a map.
+There are no additional restrictions on its contents.
+It is recommended that implementers use prefixes in {extensions} keys to avoid conflicts with other implementers.

 Given this information, the result of {ExecuteRequest(schema, document, operationName, variableValues, initialValue)} produces the response, to be